jgonzalezd/rails_5_api_boilerplate/README.md

-# Barebone Rails app with Rspec and Factory Girl set up
+# Boilerplate application for a new Rails API

+This repository provides you with a starting point for a new API project using Ruby on Rails

+## Branches

+### master

 Master branch is vanilla Rails API + Rspec + Dotenv + DB Cleaner

 **This branch does not contain authentication**

 You can use this master to start your own authentication implementation.
 (However there is also a branch for that)

-## Branches

 ### devise-jwt